 The parish church (Church of Scotland) has registers dating from 1640.
 Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
 Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

+The transcript published by the Scottish History Society is 393 pages long and is accompanied by a comprehensive index.
 This out of copyright book has been scanned and put online by the Internet Archive.

 In the 1690s a tax was levied by Parliament on every hearth in Scotland.
 Both landowners and tenants had to pay this tax and are therefore recorded in the records which were kept at the time.
 A transcript of the hearth tax records for Stichill (NAS ref E69/21/1) and Hume (NAS ref E69/5/1) are included with the list of monumental inscriptions published by the Borders Family History Society.